-I am always incredibly happy to get more females into the gym.
-For a long time, I was the only female who was training here long-term, until Katy turned up last year.
+I’m always incredibly happy to get more women into the gym.
+For a long time, I was the only woman training here long-term, until Katy turned up last year.
 You can read more about Katy and what her presence in the gym has meant for both of us in The Joys of Having a Female Training Partner: Part 1.

 Thankfully, there have been quite a few more girls as of late.
 One of them is Sarah Chung.
 Sarah got in touch with me just two weeks after I set up Under the Ropes in August last year.
 She was in a very similar boat to one that I had previously found myself in, as a female who was living in Thailand and working as an English teacher, with a passion for Muay Thai and in search of the right place to train.
 Her first message to me read as follows:

 “I actually read your guest article on Sylvie von Duuglas-Ittu’s 8 limbs.us blog a while back.
 It was really, really encouraging for me to read that post and now your blog, too.
 You’d said some things where I felt you were expressing my own thoughts/feelings and it is incredibly refreshing for me.
 I don’t really have much of a Muay Thai community where I am.
 I am the only foreigner and female at my gym where they speak no English and my Thai is still limited, so it can get pretty lonely at certain times, especially if I’m struggling with something.
 So being able to read a blog like yours online, with someone expressing thoughts that echo my own and experiencing similar things helps me in a massive way.
 It’s great to read about what you’re doing, and encourages and inspires me all the more, especially as you are working as a teacher too.”